May 20, 1988: Apple launches AppleLink Personal Edition, a user-facing online service that lets customers connect using a Mac-style user interface.

-Years before Apple got serious about its internet efforts, this was a glimpse of things to come.
-Unfortunately for Apple, it wasn’t quite the hit many had hoped it would be!
+Years before Apple got serious about its internet efforts, AppleLink offered a glimpse of things to come.
+Unfortunately for Apple, it did not become quite the hit many hoped!

-Connecting Apple to its dealers
+AppleLink: Connecting Apple to its dealers

-Popular wisdom suggests that Apple missed out on taking advantage of the internet early on.
+Conventional wisdom suggests that Apple missed out on taking advantage of the internet early on.
 It was only after Steve Jobs returned in 1997 that Apple launched the internet-focused iMac and began taking Mac orders online.
 That’s not entirely true, though.

-In fact, Apple had a number of online initiatives running from very early in the internet’s existence — even before Tim Berners-Lee created the World Wide Web.
+In fact, Apple got a number of online initiatives running very early in the internet’s existence — even before Tim Berners-Lee created the World Wide Web.
 In the mid-1980s, Apple launched AppleLink.
 This ahead-of-its-time product was the first online service to use a Mac-style graphical user interface instead of a command-line interface.

 AppleLink Personal Edition gave users a stripped-down version of AppleLink.
 This included a reference library, information about products, and general services with news and other information.